 I’m the one who has made it her business to heal the family trauma.
 You know the one all the self-help books talk about.
 The child who finally refuses to accept the generational abuse, lies and game playing to keep all the sticky secrets hidden.
 My healing is viewed as an extension of my mental illness.
 I’m a rebellious, irreverent, jezebel who talks too loud, and laughs too much.
 I’m not accepted in the body that I inhabit nor the words that I write.
 I forget things.
 Sometimes there isn’t bread in the larder or milk in the fridge.
 I just forgot to pick it up after work.
 I forget to keep appointments sometimes.
 I’m expected to hold myself up along with my children and husband.
 Am I really enough if I am not enough for them?

 Am I enough for society?

 God no!
 I carry a little too much weight on my hips and tummy.
 I don’t play the “who can be most attractive to men” game.
-The decoration of my body, my clothing and wild hair is frowned upon.
+The decoration of my body, my clothing and wild hair are frowned upon.
 My bosoms are too large and offend some sensibilities.
 I don’t have a group of friends who holiday together or have dinner parties.
-I’m not interested in what your wearing and I don’t want your husband.
-Mostly drama free over here.
+I’m not interested in what you’re wearing and I don’t want your husband.
+Mostly drama-free over here.
 Would I be good enough if I was just like you?